Covid in your area: What are the case rates like in the north and north-east?

 The below chart shows the case rates for each neighbourhood in the Highlands.

-All of the 56 neighbourhood divisions in the Highlands have recorded increased case numbers this week.

-Inverness is hardest hit; the top three neighbourhoods in the Highlands with the highest case rates were Inverness Slackbuie, Inverness Westhill and Inverness Smithton.
+The neighbourhoods with the highest case rates this week were Inverness Drakies, Inverness Slackbuie and Lochalsh.

-Unusually for the Highlands, there were no areas for which the data was suppressed due to low recorded cases.
-The majority of areas (47 out of 56 neighbourhoods) recorded case rates above 1,000 per 100,000 population.
+Case rates decreased in almost every area of the Highlands compared to the week before.

-Last week, the top three neighbourhoods were Inverness Central, Raigmore and Longman, Inverness Crown and Haugh and Inverness Slackbuie.
+Last week, the top three neighbourhoods were Inverness Slackbuie, Inverness Westhill and Inverness Smithton.

 How does the north and north-east compare to the rest of Scotland?